sandy823/sandytan-AdManager/README.md

 - **README.md** : Instructions on how to use the module.

 ## How to Set Up
-1. Create a project folder.
+1. Unzip the project folder.
-2. Place the following files inside the folder:
+2. Ensure the following files is inside the folder:
     - `SandyTan_AdManager.js`
     - `app.js`
     - `README.md`
+4. Open the unziped folder in VS Code.
+5. Ensure Node.js is downloaded.
-3. Open a terminal inside the folder.
+5. Open a terminal inside the folder.
-4. Run the test file using: node app / nodemon app
+6. Run the test file using: node app / nodemon app

 ## Functions
 Below are the functions available in **SandyTan_AdManager.js**, along with instrucions and parameter descriptions.